KTH-condensed-matter/RCSJ/README.md

 ## Requirements

-The following programs and packages are needed to run this code.
-Make sure to have them installed before attempting to run the code

-- `xmgr` - Program for plotting.
-Note that the new version, xmgrace, is not compatible with this reository.
+For plotting the program `xmgr` is recommended.
+The new version, `xmgrace`, may also work.
 Instructrions for how to install are found [here](INSTALL_XMGR.md).

 ## Get started